Forget about malls, tall sky skyscrapers, sunset boat rides, and boardwalks. You can do that anywhere.

 6. Swimming in the middle of the desert:

 Sand, Sun, and Sea.
 Stunning views.
-Water is calm and safe to swim.
+The water is calm and safe to swim.

-This is usually the last stop for most of the Desert safari package.
-After an inland sea visit, you will be dropped off at your choice of location to the airport or hotel.
+This is usually the last stop for most the Desert safari package.
+After an inland sea visit, you will be dropped off at your choice of location at the airport or hotel.

 We had booked a sea-facing luxury tent to spend the night at Regency Sealine Camp.
 The activities below onwards are not included in the desert safari package.
 We booked it separately.